-You only have to read the newspapers, look at the financial figures and talk to people to realise our country is in serious trouble.
-Negativity abounds on all fronts and as we continue on this destructive road, it eventually becomes a self-fulfilling prophesy.
+One only needs to read the newspapers, look at the financial statistics, and talk to people to realise our country is in serious trouble.
+Negativity abounds on all fronts, and as we continue on this destructive road, it will eventually become a self-fulfilling prophesy.
 How sad … as I believe it can be so different.

-I love the book of Isaiah.
-It calls the nation of Israel back to God and points them to the Messiah.
-In one part it says ‘forget’ and in the other ‘remember’ and the book of Isaiah is as relevant today as it was 700 BC.
+I love the Book of Isaiah in the Bible.
+The nation of Israel is called back to God and pointed to the Messiah.
+In one section a verse reminds the reader to “forget’’ and in another to “remember”.
+Isaiah is as relevant today as it was in 700 B.C.

-I am to forget the former things, the bad things that happened to me.
-I have to forgive and forget… because God is going to do a new thing, don’t I see it?
-It has already begun.
-(Isaiah 43:18+19)
+I am to forget the former things, the negative things that happened to me.
+Forgetting implies forgiving … because God is going to do a new thing.

-And while I forget the (bad) former things, I have to also remember the former things, of how God carried me during those difficult times and how He showered me with goodness and grace and above all, that His purpose will stand, no matter what.
-(Isaiah 46:9+10b)
+We must remember how God carried us during difficult times and how He showered us with goodness and mercy.
+But above all, we must remind ourselves of the fact that His purpose will stand, no matter what.
+(Isaiah 46: 10b)

-So let you and I seek Jesus with all our heart – ‘if you seek Him, He will be found by you …’ (1 Chronicles 28: 9b) and as we climb out of the valley … the mountain before us will become a plain.
+So let us seek Jesus with all our heart – “If you seek Him, He will be found by you …” (1 Chronicles 28: 9b) and as we make our way out of the valley … the mountain before us will become a plain.
 (Zachariah 4: 7)